 - Scheduling staff around your contact volume forecast

-When it comes to scheduling the contact centre workforce, contact centre managers need to consider two different aspects.
+When it comes to scheduling your contact centre workforce, you’ll need to figure out the following:

 - How many agents are needed for each planned time segment?

-- What will be the shift pattern of the agents?
+- What will the shift pattern of the agents be?